 Whenever a school uniform policy is in place, a school is expected to consider reasonable requests to vary the policy, and in particular when the request is made to meet the needs of individual pupils to accommodate their religion or belief, ethnicity, disability or other special consideration.

-Disputes about school uniform should be resolved locally and in accordance with the school’s complaints policy.
-School governing bodies must have a complaints procedure to deal with issues about school uniform.
-Governors are expected to consider reasonable requests for flexibility to accommodate social and cultural circumstances.
+A school’s complaints policy should be clearly set out and easy to use which allows disputes about school uniform to be resolved locally and in accordance with the school’s policy.
+School governing bodies must have a complaints procedure to deal with issues about school uniform, and governors are expected to consider reasonable requests for flexibility to accommodate social and cultural circumstances.

 Often school procedures for dealing with complaints provide for the complaint to be addressed initially to the member of staff responsible, then the head of department, and then the head teacher.
 The next step would be to put the complaint in writing to the chair of governors.
 Once the internal complaints and appeal process has been exhausted the Department for Education can deal with complaints about schools.